opencog/learn/README.md

 faster.
 (At least, for me.)

-Long-term, the best and finest algorithms will probably be re-written in C++ (for speed), and exported with Atomese, python, haskel, scheme, (pick your favorite) bindings.
+Long-term, the best and finest algorithms will probably be re-written in C++ (for speed), and exported with Atomese, python, haskel, scheme (pick your favorite) bindings.
 This migration process happens as we gain understanding of what the problem is, and what reasonable solutions look like.